 Academically, the Black Bears have won nine-straight NFHCA Academic team awards under Babineau.

-Babineau was named head coach of the University of Maine field hockey team on February 1, 2007 by Director of Athletics Blake James.
+Babineau was named head coach of the University of Maine field hockey team on February 1, 2007.
 She became the sixth head coach in Maine field hockey history.

 Babineau came to Maine after serving as an assistant coach at Cornell the previous three seasons.
 While with the Big Red, she was involved in all aspects of the program, including preparing practice plans and scouting reports for the Big Red.
 At Cornell, Babineau was instrumental in developing a defensive system which resulted in opponents taking 50 percent fewer shots than the previous season.
 Cornell’s offense scored nearly half a goal per game more than it did the previous year.
 She also recruited extensively for Cornell.

 Babineau spent nine years as a Technical Director and Provincial Coach of the Saskatchewan Field Hockey Association.
 She served as head coach of the Under-21 Canada Games Team in 1997 and 2001.
 She was responsible for the growth and development of field hockey in Saskatchewan.

 During the 2003 season, Babineau served as the associate head coach at the University of Calgary.
 Babineau worked with the coaching staff to organize the season plan, practice plans, game plans and scouting reports.
 She also assisted in recruiting, team management and administrative duties.

 She also served as head coach of the Canadian Under-18 National Team during the 2000 season.
 She coached the Canadian Under-18 team at the Youth Commonwealth Games in Scotland.
 She ran identification camps throughout Canada to select athletes for the Youth Commonwealth Games team.